MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-capacity-policy-command.md

 ## Permissions

-You must have [AllDatabasesAdmin](access-control/role-based-access-control.md) permissions to run this command.
+You must have [Cluster AllDatabasesAdmin](access-control/role-based-access-control.md) permissions to run this command.

 ## Syntax